anitamiring/angular-basics/README.md

 ```

 ### Event Binding (event) = "expression"
+We simply take event name into parenthesis () and assign some TS code to it.
+So the code will be execute when this event occures.
 ```
-We simply take event name into parenthasis () and assign some TS code to it. servers.component.html
+servers.component.html
 <button
     class = "btn btn-primary"